emrgnt-cmplxty/fermi/docs/0.old/videos/live-app-review.md

 > - Deploy multiple contracts on testnet and run tests with 1 command?
 Whoaaaaa!
 > - How to call contracts.
 > - Set up your environment for quick testing.
-> - General reasoning about some of the basic of cross contract calls and "composition" as Axion Protocol expands!
+> - General reasoning about some of the basic of cross contract calls and "composition" as Fermi Protocol expands!

 [ **[Project Repository](https://github.com/near-apps/cross-contract)** ]